Merging input files

 One thing that I should have mentioned.
 I am talking about reading multiple input files via something like a modified RootInput source module.
 I am not talking about using the EventMixing mechanism.
 In event mixing, the mixed-in data products lose their provenance and their original ProductIDs; they are assigned new ProductIDs and their provenance shows that they came from a mixing module.
 If the mixed in data products contain embedded ProductIDs ( say in Ptr or Assns objects ), the user event mixing code is responsible for remapping them - the support tools for event mixing include a tool for remapping Ptrs.
 Does that answer your question about your cosmic overlays?

-#7 Updated by Marc Paterno over 4 years ago
+#7 Updated by Marc Paterno almost 5 years ago

 See https://web.fnal.gov/project/ArtDoc/news/Lists/Posts/Post.aspx?List=4aba71c2%2D90a3%2D4fb5%2D8add%2D7a37a4ec7947&ID=23&RootFolder=%2Fproject%2FArtDoc%2Fnews%2FLists%2FPosts&Source=https%3A%2F%2Fweb%2Efnal%2Egov%2Fproject%2FArtDoc%2FPages%2Fhome%2Easpx&Web=4b9a2ca7%2Dcb74%2D4510%2Dbe16%2D286fd7b5d9d8 for a description of the configuration options that have been discussed.
 We have agree to implement Option 1.